Building an LLM Model using Google Gemini API

 Since the release of ChatGPT and the GPT models from OpenAI and their partnership with Microsoft, everyone has given up on Google, which brought the Transformer Model to the AI space.
 More than a year after the release of GPT models, there were no big moves from Google, apart from the PaLM API, which failed to catch the attention of many.
 And then came all of a sudden the Gemini, a group of foundational models introduced by Google.
 Just a few days after the launch of Gemini, Google released the Gemini API, which we will be testing out in this guide and finally, we will be building a simple beginner-level chatbot using it.

 Take your AI innovations to the next level with GenAI Pinnacle.
 Fine-tune models like Gemini and unlock endless possibilities in NLP, image generation, and more.
-Dive in today!
-Explore Now
+Explore Now!

 Learning Objectives